bwinter/tha/THA_MEETING.md

 - If fully, remote:
   - Update Zoom names.
-  - Close or silence messaging tools.
+  - Close or silence messaging tools, eg slack, email.
 (Qualify with common exceptions.)
   - Ask folks to turn off their camera when doing other things.

 ## Description: